Planning for water efficiency will help you to identify where water is used in your business,

 Identify the location of the water meter on site and make sure that the meter reference on your bills matches the serial number on the meters.
 If you are unsure how to read your water meter, contact your water supplier for help.
 Use your bills, combined with any data on pump heating, chemicals, operational, labour and maintenances costs to estimate the annual cost of water for your organisation.

-Use the following checklist during your initial review to help you think about the how each process of activity uses water.
+Use the checklist below during your initial review to help you think about the how each process of activity uses water.
 You may find it helpful to draw a simple pictorial representation of your site to visualise where water enters the site, is used and water or effluent leaves.

 Next, add the detail of your review to your block diagram.
 Make sure you mark the major uses of water by type of activity or process, location of water meters, and points of water entry or wastewater exit.
 Arrows can help show flows, and connect processes.

-After completing your block diagram you should now be able to quantify water use, typically measured in m3/day.
+Completing your block diagram you should now be able to quantify water use, typically measured in m3/day.
 Water use can be quantified in a number of ways.
 These are:

 - direct measurement using flow meters or a bucket and stopwatch;